Google and Microsoft To Crackdown On Piracy Sites In Search Results

 Don't worry (Score:2)

 No more YouTube results in Google searches?
-(Score:2)
+(Score:3)

 So...you're saying that we'll stop seeing YouTube results in Google searches?